 I can take almost any kind of filament that isn't a super-high-temp exotic:

 At the moment, I can only accept 1.75mm filament.
-If you have 3mm filament and a 3mm printer, please get in touch.
-If whatever types / sizes you have aren't among those listed, ping me on Twitter here to make sure that I can print it.
+If you have 3mm filament and a 3mm printer, please reach out through email.
+If whatever types / sizes you have aren't among those listed, please send me an email to make sure that I can print it.

 Most flat-rate packaging (or whatever is designed for small, mostly flat things) will work for shipping filament.
 If you're in the US, the USPS has Priority Mail Flat-Rate padded envelopes that work well.
 Stick your filament bags in there and address it as follows:

 If you can, please let me know that you're planning to send things my way.
 It helps in both the planning department (watching out for packages) and also allows me to confirm that whatever samples you have aren't already in the pipeline so that we don't accidentally get duplicates.
-Send me a message on Twitter here: @filamentcolors.
+Shoot me an email so we can collaborate!

 Drop your package in the mail (hopefully after letting me know that it's coming) and I'll get your filaments indexed as soon as I can.
 Because this is a hobby, the current queue is roughly a month or two... but they will get added!
 Feel free to follow up and make sure that I've received them.